• Home

 Do you have the time to invest?
 A child will not succeed without parental supervision and involvement.
 Can you commit to the process?

 1. Is the Suzuki Method a good fit for me and my family?
 I am a firm believer in the Suzuki Method.
 I think it is the ideal method for children to learn a musical instrument.
-That being said, it does require a SIGNIFICANT parent commitment.
-If you are not willing to attend all lessons and practice with your child, it won’t really be very effective.
-Honestly though, any musical instruction is going to require effort on the parents’ part.
+That being said, it does require significant parent commitment.
+If you are not willing to attend all lessons and practice with your child, it won’t be very effective.

 2. Is your child ready for Suzuki Violin Lessons?
 You know your child best.
 Are they emotionally, physically, and mentally prepared for a twenty to thirty minute lesson?
 Can they follow simple directions?